Astral Ascent: Best Character and Unlock Guide by Playstyle

 Who to play: each character’s real strength

-Screenshot from Astral Ascent
+In-game screenshot from Astral Ascent

-Screenshot from Astral Ascent
+In-game screenshot from Astral Ascent

 She becomes awkward when your build has no fast confirm tool.
-A run full of delayed, conditional, or purely setup-based spells can look powerful on the selection screen and still feel terrible in actual combat.
+A run full of delayed, conditional, or purely setup-based spells can look powerful on the selection screen and still feel terrible in combat.
 On Calie, make sure at least one spell is reliable under pressure.
 The rest of the build can be clever after that.

 Cover art for Astral Ascent